Vietnam.vn - Nền tảng quảng bá Việt Nam

 Dr. Nguyen Nha with a tape recording of a radio program broadcast in Saigon at noon on April 30, 1975.
 Photo courtesy

-According to information from the Ho Chi Minh City People's Radio Station (where the radio program was broadcast on the afternoon of April 30, 1975, at the time it was Saigon Radio Station), the entire content of the broadcast when President Duong Van Minh read the surrender declaration is not available in the archives.
-The tape recording by Dr. Nguyen Nha is considered the only published version of this historic radio program after 49 years.
+According to information from the Ho Chi Minh City People's Radio Station (where the radio program was broadcast on the afternoon of April 30, 1975, when it was Saigon Radio Station), the entire content of the broadcast when President Duong Van Minh read the surrender declaration is not in the archives.
+The audio tape recorded by Dr. Nguyen Nha is considered the only published version of this historic radio program after 49 years.

-"When I recorded it, I thought it was just for my own records, but when it was published, I realized I was the only one who did it," said Mr. Nha.
-Now, in his 80s, whenever he talks about the tape, he says it's a happy thing because it helps clarify some issues at an important moment in the country.
-The tape is a document that helps people know what happened, who was present, and many other contents related to that historic broadcast.
+"When I recorded it, I thought it was simply for my own records, but when it was published, I realized I was the only one doing it," Mr. Nha said.
+Now, at the age of over 80, whenever he mentions the tape, he says it's a happy thing because it helps clarify some issues at an important moment in the country.
+The tape is a document that helps people know what happened, who was present, as well as many contents related to that historic radio broadcast.

 Le Tuyet - Vnexpress.net